King Country: Economy

 The greater part of the region's economy is involved in farming (especially pastoral farming) and forestry, with some supporting services.
 There are some areas of tourist significance, such as Waitomo Caves.
 The King Country also contains areas of conservation estate, especially Pureora Forest Park.

 From 1966 to 31 March 2010, King Country Radio (with the call sign 1ZU) operated from Taumarunui.

 Sport

-The King Country Rugby Football Union has produced several rugby union players who became All Blacks: Kevin Boroevich, Ronald Bryers, Colin Meads, Stan Meads, Jack McLean, Bill Phillips, Joe Ratima and Graham Whiting.
+The King Country Rugby Football Union has produced several rugby union players who became All Blacks: Kevin Boroevich, Ron Bryers, Colin Meads, Stan Meads, Jack McLean, Bill Phillips, Joe Ratima and Graham Whiting.

-The North King Country soccer team plays in a yellow and blue strip.
+The North King Country association football team plays in a yellow and blue strip.
 It is based in Ōtorohanga.